 First check to determine that your steering wheel hub is assembled to the steering column correctly.
-There should be a chisel mark on the very end of the upper steering column shaft and a corresponding mark on the steering wheel hub.
-On standard (non-adjustable) or tilt columns remove the horn cap (or pad) and remove the steering wheel nut to check if the two marks are aligned.
-On vehicles with T&T columns, there are a few more parts to remove.
-You must first remove the horn cap, horn contact, shim(s), "star" screw, and telescope lock.
+Remove the horn cap (or pad) and just remove the steering wheel nut.
+There should be a chisel mark on the very end of the upper steering column shaft and a corresponding chisel mark on the steering wheel hub.
+Check to determine if the two marks are aligned.
+If they are not, there is a problem somewhere in the steering or suspension system.
+If they aren't aligned, you should pull the hub and align the marks before beginning any centering procedures.